 We are one of 10 Pediatric Environmental Health Specialty Units (PEHSUs) across the country dedicated to children's environmental health issues.
 Our primary area of focus is Region 5, which includes the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
 A PEHSU has experts in pediatrics, toxicology, occupational and environmental medicine, reproductive health, and other specialties.
 PEHSUs are a source of medical information and advice on environmental exposures influence reproductive and children's health and work with an array of people, such as parents, schools, and state agencies, to address children's environmental health issues.

-to public health and environmental agencies
+to public health and environmental agencies.

-aimed at preventing children’s environmental diseases
+aimed at preventing children’s environmental diseases.

-for children and pregnant women with environmental illnesses or exposures
+for children and pregnant women with environmental illnesses or exposures.

-Looking for well researched and thoughtful posts about Children’s Environmental Health issues?
-Follow our blog, Green Kids Doc to learn about topics such as:
+Looking for well researched and thoughtful posts about children’s environmental health issues?
+Follow our Green Kids Doc blog to learn about topics such as: